Subscribe to updates

 Quarter 2 Finance Budget Monitor

-Councillor Mark Biddle raised concerns about the accumulated deficit of £88.5 million.
+Councillor Mark Biddle raised concerns about the accumulated deficit of £88.5 million, and the need for sustainable debt management.

-Councillor Richard Roberts raised concerns about the increasing number of children coming into care since May, and the rising costs of care.
+Councillor Richard Roberts raised concerns about the increasing number of children coming into care, and the rising costs of care.

-Councillor Ian Albert asked about the impacts on treasury and investment income through increasing numbers on the high needs block, and about spending in relation to LGR pressures.
+Councillor Ian Albert asked about the impact of increasing numbers on the high needs block, and the spending on local government reorganisation.

 Councillor Matthew Hurst declared an interest as his wife receives care through Hertfordshire County Council, and asked for confirmation that any individual charges or charges on individuals are greatly protected from increases.

-Councillor Williams commented on the £1.2 billion budget, and the challenges of managing the social care budgets, especially adult care, children's services, including that children looked after budget.
-He said that there had been years of neglect from the previous government, and that the current Labour government has shown no willingness to actually address local government finance.
+Councillor Williams said that there had been years of neglect from the previous government, and that the current Labour government had shown no willingness to address local government finance.

-Councillor Graham said that HCC has been constrained from delivering its legal obligations to send children, and asked about the word constrained.
+Councillor Graham said that the council was constrained from delivering its legal obligations to send children, and asked about the obligation to provide special education needs.

 Future of Residual Land at The Valley School, Stevenage